jackmschroeder/Election-Analytics/Posts/narrative.md

 ### Testable Implications

 How can the narrative be evaluated *empirically*?
-There are many ways to construct an analysis here, but I will focus on the following five methods:
+There are many ways to construct an analysis here, but I will focus on the following four methods, making sure to add **historical backtesting** when necessary to see if trends hold up with other recent elections:

-(1) **Error correlation**: Was 2020 error correlated with 2016 error?
-This is the easiest test to implement, but a strong correlation would lend credence to the
+(1) **Error correlation**: If the take is true, it implies that 2020 error should be correlated with 2016 error.
+Polls should have gotten states wrong in similar ways between cycles.

-(2) **Regression significance**: Does including 2016 polling error in a regression of 2020 results on polling averages (a) boost the simple equation’s explanatory power and (b) end up being significantly correlated with outcomes?
+(2) **Regression significance**: If the narrative holds, 2016 polling error should help explain 2020 results.
+I’ll regress 2020 outcomes on polling averages and include past cycle polling error to see if it boosts explanatory power and is significantly correlated with the outcome variable.
+I’ll also go a step deeper and incorporate my pre-election prediction model.

-(3) **Model adjustments**: Did FiveThirtyEight’s adjusted poll averages outperform the raw averages?

-(4) **Time sensitivity**: Were polls within two weeks of Election Day more off than those within ten weeks?

-(5) **Historical backtesting**: Do any of the relationships from the above tests hold up using other recent elections?
+(3) **Model adjustments**: This focuses more on modelers getting the same things wrong - if that’s the case, we should expect FiveThirtyEight’s adjusted polling averages to be similarly wrong as their 2016 adjusted averages.
+At a more fundamental level, I’ll also test whether adjusted poll averages outperform raw averages.

+(4) **Time sensitivity**: Herding was seen to be a major problem in 2016, and if the take is correct, polls within two weeks of the election may overestimate the perceived leader.
+I’ll test whether polling averages two weeks out were more reliable in both elections than the averages on Election Day.

 ### Data

 To answer these questions, I’m relying on a relatively spartan array of datasets.
 The bedrock of this will be statewide popular vote totals this century (all used previously in this class).
 I’ll augment that data with presidential polling averages (and adjusted averages) from *FiveThirtyEight*.
-The combination of data there will allow me to calculate polling error on the state level for each state from 2000 onwards.
+I was tempted to look toward RealClearPolitics for their poll averages, but it makes more sense to compare apples to apples and use only the polls that FiveThirtyEight incorporated into their raw and adjusted averages.
+The overall combination of data will allow me to calculate polling error on the state level for each state from 2000 onwards.

 ### Limitations

 For transparency, here is what these tests cannot show:

-(1) What *actually* went wrong for pollsters in both cycles.
-Doing this would likely focus on whether weighing for education worked between 2016 and 2020.
-Finding that out would require lots of time spent individually analyzing methodologies from each pollster and making a determination of whether weights were rigorous or arbitrary, then extending those findings into results-based analyses.
-I found it easier and more justified to use the industry as a whole, since the average voter rarely takes individual house effects into consideration.
+(1) *Causality* and what *actually* went wrong for pollsters in both cycles.
+Causality would require a much more rigorous approach and more in-depth data.
+Determining pollster mistakes would necessitate individually analyzing methodologies from each pollster and making a determination of whether weights were rigorous or arbitrary, then extending those findings into results-based analyses.
+I found it easier and more justified to use the polling averages because they represent the industry as a whole and because I expect the average voter to intuitively focus on the average as opposed to individual firms.

 (2) Polling error in *down-ballot races*.
 There’s been a lot of the polls dramatically overestimating Democrats’ chances in key Senate races.
 A few notable House races were seemingly missed as well.
 I lack the data to properly analyze this, since I’m focusing on state-level polls and results on the presidential election.